List of Days of Our Lives characters introduced in the 2020s: Olivia Price

 Olivia Price, played by Gibbs, debuted on August 16, 2021.
 Olivia is the mother of Pauline Price, played by Gibbs's 227 co-star Harry.

 Olivia comes to town, and orders Paulina out of Salem and away from Lani, on behalf of her daughter Tamara.
 Paulina wants to tell Lani that she is her real mother but Olivia convinces her to keep quiet.
 Meanwhile, Olivia makes her disapproval about Paulina's budding romance with Tamara's ex-boyfriend, Abe Carver (James Reynolds) known.
 After meeting Lani's husband Eli Grant (Lamon Archey) and their twins Jules and Carver, Olivia goes back to Miami.
 In November 2021, Eli escorts Olivia to Paulina and Abe's wedding.
 Olivia is not a fan of Tamara's former roommate Marlena Evans (Deidre Hall) officiating the wedding.
 When Paulina's daughter Chanel Dupree (Raven Bowens) interrupts the wedding to reveal that Paulina is Lani's mother, Paulina accuses Chanel of lying forcing Olivia to intervene and confirm the story.
 To make things more awkward, Lani invites Olivia to spend Thanksgiving with her but excludes Paulina.

 Gibbs actually announced the casting herself during an interview with the New York Daily News as she was inducted into the Hollywood Walk of Fame on July 20, 2021.
 Soap Opera Digest officially confirmed the casting and character on July 22.
-"Get excited…," Carlivati said on social media.
+"Get excited...," Carlivati said on social media.
 Monsters and Critics's Rachelle Lewis revealed the role "will showcase her comedic talent."
-Gibbs said of her casting to Page Six, "I was [Harry's] mother in ‘The First Family’ and now I’m her mother again in ‘Days of Our Lives.’
-I mean, how great is that?"